MunGell/awesome-for-beginners/CONTRIBUTING.md

 - Link additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
+-The title has to be unique and showing the change
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a meaningful title.
 - Make sure to give a description about your pull request.